 Method Two: Sewing the pocket to existing internal pockets

-This method is useful when your tote bag does not have any zippered pockets and is useful in large totes and backpacks where small things tend to collect at the bottom.
+This method is useful when your tote bag does not have any zippered pockets and is useful in large totes, bags, and backpacks where small things tend to collect at the bottom.
 (It happens to me all the time, very annoying if you ask me.)

 Method Three: Using rivets